 Tailored Veterans’ Hospice Care

-While hospice care does strive to provide care that focuses on quality of life by addressing the physical, spiritual, and emotional needs of the patient, we understand that this type of care looks a little different for veterans.
+Every person deserves care that honors their life story, and our care recognizes the courage, sacrifice, and hardship our veterans experienced.
+At Maxcare Hospice, we understand that the physical, spiritual, and emotional needs of the patient can be complex.
 Many veterans have experienced extreme levels of physical and emotional pain during their time in service, and dealing with a life-altering or terminal illness can feel triggering.
+To help, we offer thoughtful and personalized care.

-At Maxcare Hospice, we have experience dealing with the complex emotions that veterans will feel during this time, and our care team is equipped to manage them through:
+At Maxcare Hospice, we have experience dealing with the complex emotions that veterans will feel during this time, and our care team is equipped to support them with:

 - Emotional care